How to Become a Content Marketing Specialist

 3. Learn SEO Basics

-Every content marketing specialist must learn the basics of SEO and how to implement it to ensure their content gets discovered.
+Every content marketing specialist must learn the basics of SEO.
+They must understand how to implement it to ensure their content gets discovered.
 Understanding keywords, meta descriptions, and on-page optimisation is essential.

 - Tools: